EFWob/RetroRadio/README.md

 When playing an announcement, you can not change to a "standard-stream" (preset, favorite).
 You can stop the playout of the announcement using the command _stop_.
 While playing the announcement, you can however cancel the current announcement by starting a new announcement (if an announcement was cancelled by another announcement, the radio will not return to the interrupted announcement but to the last "regular" stream that played before).

 The announcement will be played at the same volume-setting the radio is currently on.
-If the volume is set to Zero or the radio is muted, nothing will be heared.
+If the volume is set to Zero, nothing will be heared.
 To ensure audible output, the command _alert_ can be used.

 The command _alert_ is similar but allows for some more control, if needed:
 - if _alert_ starts, RAM/NVS are searched for the key _::alertstart_.
-If that key has any value assigned, the defined value of that key will be executed before the stream starts (that way it is possible to set a defined value)
+If that key has any value assigned, the defined value of that key will be executed as commands-sequence before the stream starts (that way it is possible i. e. to set a defined value for volume)
 - if _alert_ ends, RAM/NVS are searched for the key _::alertdone_
 - if _::alertdone_ is not defined, the radio will restore the previous _mute_-state, the previous _volume_ and the previous _station_
-- if you define _::alertdone_, you are responsible to recover self (if needed)
+- if you define _::alertdone_, you are responsible to recover self (if needed) from [system variables](#using-inputs-to-read-internal-variables)
-  - the previous station using _~url_before_
+  - the previous station using *~url_before*
-  - the previous mute state using _~mute_before_
+  - the previous mute state using *~mute_before*
-  - the previous volume using _~volume_before_
+  - the previous volume using *~volume_before*

-For tis command the Station Name changes to **"Alert!"** while playing.
+For this command the Station Name changes to **"Alert!"** while playing.
 There are two possibilities to change that assignment:
 - you can override the default text by setting _$alertinfo_ in RAM or NVS (preferences)
 - by adding any text after the URL in the command (that will override the _$alertinfo_-setting in RAM/NVS)